9 Food Packaging Labels Explained

 What Do Labels on the Front of Food Packaging Really Mean?

 Consider the word “pure.”
 Who doesn’t want to eat food that’s “pure?”
 You certainly wouldn’t want to put contaminated food in your body.
 Here’s the trouble: the word “pure” has no regulated, agreed upon meaning in food labeling.
-Also, it tells you nothing about what’s in the package that perhaps should not be there…
+Also, it tells you nothing about what’s in the package that you may not want in your body…

 Unfortunately, “natural” is probably the least trustworthy of all the label terms.
+The FDA has no established definition of the word natural on food labeling.
+The only restriction on its use is when products contain artificial colors, synthetic substances, or flavors.
 While the term “natural” sounds appealing, it says very little about the nutritional quality of food, or even its safety.
 In reality, “natural” is empty of nutritional meaning.
 Consumers might believe “natural” means the food is pretty much as Mother Nature grew it, but this is seldom the case.
-Even then, “natural” is not the same as “nutritious,” or even “good for you.”
-For example, the fat marbling in a New York Strip steak is “natural,” but it’s not good for your arteries.
+For example, high-fructose corn syrup can be labeled as natural because it is derived from corn starch.

 “Made With” can be very misleading.
 “Made with real fruit” is a good example.
 The law does not require the label to specify how much fruit.
 This boast is particularly prevalent in snacks for children, which may contain a grape or two in a snack that is otherwise mostly sugar.
 “Made with whole grains” is another little white [label] lie.
 You as the consumer are led to believe it is a whole grain product, but the label is not required to state how much whole grain is in the product.
 Its main ingredient could still be refined flour—with only a small amount of whole wheat added.
 In that case, the food won’t contain all the fiber and other nutrients associated with whole grains.

-This is often a tip-off that something good was taken out of the food, requiring another process to out some of that good stuff back in.
-Enriched flour and enriched white bread are not as nourishing as their whole wheat counterparts.
+This is often a tip-off that vitamins and minerals have been added back into a product to replace the nutrients lost during the refining process.
+Enriched flour and enriched white bread are not as nourishing as their whole grain counterparts.

 Legally, this term describes the flavor of the food, not how it was made.
 As the consumer, you imagine the food being smoked in a backyard BBQ, or in an old-fashioned smokehouse.
 In fact, the food could have been artificially or chemically smoked and/or could just contain smoked flavoring.